-Imagine the benefits of a nationally integrated research treatment database dedicated to childhood cancer discovery with a research scenario that harnesses the power of artificial intelligence (AI) and its algorithmic capabilities to accelerate research discovery.
-Envision the improved outcomes for all when we reward collaboration in addition to competition.
+Imagine the benefits of a nationally integrated research database dedicated to childhood cancer discovery that harnesses the power and speed of artificial intelligence (AI) and its algorithmic capabilities.
+Envision the improved outcomes when we reward collaboration in addition to competition.
 Picture smart, motivated people from all walks of life banding together to ensure children and families never have to suffer from the torment that cancer inflicts.

 Bridge To A Cure Foundation greatly respects the researchers, practitioners, and institutions working to provide better outcomes for pediatric cancer patients and their families.
 Your commitment to saving lives is an intense intellectual and emotional challenge that often goes unnoticed.